 Agronomic strategies

-Agronomic practices refer to the strategies and techniques used in crop production to improve soil health, enhance plant growth and optimize yield.
-By implementing effective agronomic practices, farmers can increase crop productivity while conserving environmental resources and promoting long term agricultural sustainability.
+Agronomic practices are the tactics and procedures used in agricultural production to increase soil health, plant growth, and yield.
+Farmers can boost crop output by employing effective agronomic methods that save natural resources and promote long-term agricultural sustainability.
 Conservation agriculture

-The three main principles-minimum soil disturbance, crop diversification and permanent soil cover) helps to protect the environment and reduce both the impacts of climate change on agricultural systems (adaptation) as well as the contribution of the agricultural practices to greenhouse gases emissions mitigation through sustainable land management.
+The three main principles (minimum soil disturbance, crop diversification, and permanent soil cover) help to protect the environment by reducing both the effects of climate change on agricultural systems (adaptation) and the contribution of agricultural practices to greenhouse gas emission reduction through sustainable land management.
 In a field experiment conducted by Suresh et al. (2024) concluded that vertical tillage with subsoiler upto 60 cm deep at 1m interval with application of 125% RDF and foliar application of KNO3 1% twice with 15 days interval at 50 per cent flowering stage resulted in better yield attributes and seed yield of pigeonpea.